hyperledger/fabric/docs/source/CONTRIBUTING.rst

 Contributions Welcome!
 ======================

-We welcome contributions to the Hyperledger Project in many forms, and there's always plenty to do!
+We welcome contributions to Hyperledger in many forms, and there's always plenty to do!

-First things first, please review the Hyperledger Project's `Code of Conduct <https://wiki.hyperledger.org/community/hyperledger-project-code-of-conduct>`__ before participating.
+First things first, please review the Hyperledger `Code of Conduct <https://wiki.hyperledger.org/community/hyperledger-project-code-of-conduct>`__ before participating.
 It is important that we keep things civil.